1915 Portland-Lewiston Interurban waiting-station from

 Narcissus on the tracks, next to the PLI waiting station from

-Morrison Hill in West Cumberland prior to making a mainline
+Morrison Hill in West Cumberland before making a mainline

 trip while full of guests.